 On the other hand, going late at night puts you in a rougher area after dark.
 We were slightly uncomfortable around Moulin Rouge at night, and this is a bit seedier than that (watch for pickpockets in both locations).
 I’d probably just stick with the pre-sunset golden hour, and the crowds that entails–as mentioned, the atmosphere inside is incredibly solemn and respectful, so even a higher level of crowds does not negatively impact the experience.

 Throughout the post, I think I’ve effectively answered whether or not I recommend Sacré-Cœur Basilica.
 In case it’s not clear, the answer is an emphatic YES!
 Paris is a city of unparalleled beauty, and Sacré-Cœur is a high water mark even among staunch competition.
 Moreover, its setting in Montmartre offers a glimpse into a different side of Paris, and while it’s a bit rougher around the edges, it’s still interesting.
 The icing on the cake is the panoramic views the hill offers of the city, which are tough to beat.
 We still have so many things to see and do in Paris, but for now, I’d put this in my top 5.

 If you’ve visited Sacré-Cœur Basilica, what did you think of it?
 Did you prefer it to Notre Dame (or do you want to cop-out and say you liked both “for different reasons” 😉 )?
-Any other tips on this popular point of interest in France?
-Please share your thoughts and questions in the comments!
+Would you recommend it to a first-timer visiting France?
+Any thoughts or tips of your own to add?
+Does this spot in Paris interest you?
+Hearing your feedback—even when you disagree with us—is both interesting and helpful to other readers, so please share your thoughts or questions below in the comments!